jackcaron/json-typedef-codegen/cpp/README.md

 - `build` to only include the deserializer part.
 - `test` to run some quick tests.
-- `-dev` is there to build in debug mode.
+- the `-dev` suffix is there to build in debug mode.

 ## Example